luizamarnet/deep_clustering/README.md

 # Deep Clustering Project

 The aim of this project is to cluter imagens using deep models. <br/>
-The models trained in the 'autoencoder' repository will be used in this project.
+The models trained in the [autoencoder](https://github.com/luizamarnet/autoencoder) repository will be used in this project.

 ## About the Project